simpixelated/strongtownscarmel/content/blog/rental-cap-carmel/index.md

   - policy
   - missing middle
   - housing
+intro: "Fishers and now Carmel are considering a registery to limit the number of single family rentals to just 10%."
 ---

 _This was originally published on [simpixelated.com](https://simpixelated.com).
 It has been reposted here with permission from the author._